uncosoft/mopub-unity-sdk/README.md

 To file an issue with our team please email [support@mopub.com](mailto:support@mopub.com).

-## New in This Version (4.19.0 - December 15, 2017)
+## New in This Version (4.20.0 - February 20, 2018)
-- Bug fixes.
-- The MoPub Unity Plugin is now compatible with version 4.19.0 of the MoPub Android SDK and version 4.19.0 of the MoPub iOS SDK.
+- The MoPub Unity Plugin now includes version 4.20.0 of the MoPub Android SDK and version 4.20.0 of the MoPub iOS SDK.
+- We are formally separating network adapters from our MoPub SDK.
+This is to enable an independent release cadence resulting in faster updates and certification cycles.
+New mediation location is accessible [here](https://github.com/mopub/mopub-unity-mediation).
+We have also added an additional tool, making it easy for publishers to get up and running with the mediation integration.
+Check out https://developers.mopub.com/docs/mediation/integrate/ and integration instructions at https://developers.mopub.com/docs/unity/getting-started/.

-Please view the [changelog](https://github.com/mopub/mopub-unity-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in all releases.
+Please view the [MoPub Unity SDK changelog](https://github.com/mopub/mopub-unity-sdk/blob/master/CHANGELOG.md), [MoPub Android SDK changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md), and [MoPub iOS SDK changelog](https://github.com/mopub/mopub-ios-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements across releases and platforms.

 ## License